 - Give you data on email metrics to judge how good or bad the email deliverability is.

-Actively monitor their ecosystem, adhere to best practices, and get rid of foul users.
+Actively monitor their ecosystem, adhere to best email practices, and get rid of foul users.

 If you want an ESP that can get close to perfect, I would suggest you check SendX, which boasts of 90%+ deliverability for its customers.
 Many known brands shifted to SendX after failing to improve deliverability rates on other platforms and are committing to long term relationships.

-You can check the features, useability, and deliverability by signing up for a free trial for 14 days.
+You can check the features, usability, and deliverability by signing up for a free trial for 14 days.
 Requires no credit card.
 Signup here.